nezaj/web-bitelog/README.md

 Now should be able to use `yarn deploy` and make things work as expected :)

-Note: Firebase serves content directly from `build`, so ensure `yarn build` has run ever using `firebase deploy` directly.
-Better to use `yarn deploy` unless you have a specific reason not to.
+Note: Firebase serves content directly from `build`, so ensure `yarn build` runs before using `firebase deploy`.
+Better to use `make deploy` which takes care of this unless you have a specific reason not to.

 ### Useful commands
+I use `make` for managing my commands.
+Take a look at the `Makefile` to see a list of all commands.
+Here are the most common ones I use
 * `make repl` -- Fire up a repl, space for easily importing and iterating
-* `make compress` -- compress images through TinyPNG
 * `make deploy` -- deploy site as is
-* `make deploy-data` -- process all data and then deploy
+* `make dd` -- process all data, optionally add/edit notes, and then deploy
-* `make new-note` -- Add and commit a new note
-* `make edit-notes` -- similar to `make new-note` but more convenient for just editing notes (usually to correct some typo)